 3. Applying the "wise process" to make key distinctions (see Wisdom Process).

 Doing the work without knowing how - taking alot more energy.

 More of what one wants in life (and far fewer problems!)

 THE MOST IMPORTANT DECISION OF YOUR LIFE

-Few go about acquiring it systematically and affectively - but isn't this. logically, THE MOST IMPORTANT LIFE SKILL to acquire?!
+Few go about acquiring it systematically and effectively - but isn't this. logically, THE MOST IMPORTANT LIFE SKILL to acquire?!

 It determines all of the quality and composition of what life is about.

 Certainly we want to spend the time to find out at least, herein, what it actually is and how one can get it!